rurounijones/DCS-OverlordBot/README.md

 # OverlordBot

-An AWACS Voice bot for Digital Combat Simulator based on SRS (SimpleRadio Standalone) by Ciribob.
+An AWACS Voice bot for Digital Combat Simulator.
+Uses SRS (SimpleRadio Standalone) by Ciribob.

-See https://gitlab.com/overlord-bot for the main project page.
+This repository is deprecated and contains a legacy version of the bot.
+See https://gitlab.com/overlord-bot for continuing development